 huntington ingalls industrie (HII) Key Developments

-Huntington Ingalls Industries, Inc. Reports Unaudited Consolidated Earnings Results for the Third Quarter and Nine Months Ended September 30, 2014; Provides Earnings Guidance for the Full Year 2014
+Huntington Ingalls Industries, Inc. Announces Unaudited Consolidated Earnings Results for the Third Quarter and Nine Months Ended September 30, 2014; Provides Earnings Guidance for the Full Year 2014

 Huntington Ingalls Industries, Inc. announced unaudited consolidated earnings results for the third quarter and nine months ended September 30, 2014.
 For the quarter, the company reported total sales and service revenues were $1,717 million against $1,637 million a year ago.
 Operating income was $171 million against $127 million a year ago.
 The increase in operating income was primarily attributable to performance improvement and risk retirement at Ingalls Shipbuilding on the LPD-17 San Antonio class and a favorable FAS/CAS Adjustment, partially offset by the net favorable impact in the prior year of hurricane insurance recoveries and the closure of the Gulfport Composite Center of Excellence.
 Earnings before income taxes were $144 million against $99 million a year ago.
 Net earnings were $96 million against $69 million a year ago.
 Diluted earnings per share were $1.96 against $1.36 a year ago.
 Adjusted sales and service revenues were $1,717 million against $1,665 million a year ago.
 Adjusted operating income was $171 million against $98 million a year ago.
 Adjusted net earnings were $82 million against $59 million a year ago.
 Adjusted diluted earnings per share were $1.67 against $1.17 a year ago.
 Capital expenditures in the quarter were $40 million compared to $30 million in the same period last year.